walkingriver/walkingriver.github.io/_posts/2020-04-13-watch-your-language.md

 Again, there is no such word.
 There are two words you may wish to use instead: `regardless` or `irrespective`.

 ### October 2020 Update!
-It was brought to my attention by [Team 33 Productions on Twitter](https://twitter.com/33ProductionsSP){:target="_blank"} that I am indeed mistaken about this.
+It was brought to my attention by [Team 33 Productions on Twitter](https://twitter.com/33ProductionsSP){:target="_blank"} that I am mistaken about this.
 Evidently irregardless is a word, as [reported by NPR just this past summer](https://www.npr.org/2020/07/07/887649010/regardless-of-what-you-think-irregardless-is-a-word){:target="_blank"}.

 That said, I concur with the following, taken from the article:
 > "It's not a real word.
 I don't care what the dictionary says," responds author Michelle Ray, who teaches English in Silver Spring, Md.